From the moment of conception, most women start fantasizing about how their lives will change following the birth of their baby.

 They begin to wonder about whether they will have a son or daughter, what their baby will look like, what kind of personality their baby will have, and what kind of toddler, child, and adult their baby will grow up to become.

-As a result, many women who experience an early pregnancy loss believe they must grieve privately.
+As a result, many women who experience early pregnancy loss believe they must grieve privately.
 However, many women report that sharing their feelings of loss with other women helps them heal.
 Women who share their loss with others begin to very quickly find other women who have gone through a similar experience.
-These women are able to validate feelings of loss and provide hope about future pregnancy success.
+These women are able to validate feelings of loss and provide hope for future pregnancy success.

-When I experienced a second trimester pregnancy loss, I felt damaged.
+When I experienced a second-trimester pregnancy loss, I felt damaged.
 I was ashamed that I was incapable of reproducing.
 I felt like a biological failure.
 As I shared my story with friends, I discovered that I had just become a newly initiated member of a secret club with many members.

 I promise you to have a friend out there who has been in your shoes and can help relieve your pain.
 It is not necessary to grieve privately unless you want to.
 Friends, family, clergy, doctors, and therapists will understand that pregnancy loss often leads to a serious grief reaction which can include depression and anxiety.